All Episodes

 Thank you.

-I just wanted to tell you that I did call USAA, and I also posted on a message board at USA because we've been members for over 20 years.
+I just wanted to tell you that I did call USAA and I also posted on a message board at USAA because we've been members for over 20 years and I was ready to pull my membership and all my accounts there until they reversed their decision.

 And I want to tell you, Sean, the message board was full.